 If a warning is present in the project, a box appears in the respective section of Individual Progress.
 Click on the box to receive a breakdown of the issues.

 The jobs table lists all jobs associated with a project and tools for working with jobs.
-From the jobs table, jobs can be added, edited, downloaded as original, bilingual or final files, analyzed, pre-translated, and deleted along with other tools.
+From the jobs table, jobs can be added, edited, downloaded (original, the completed translation, bilingual or final files), analyzed, pre-translated, and deleted along with other tools.

 Hovering over underlined indicators and icons in the table provides more information about the job such as progress, additions and wordcounts.